 The maintenance of face isn’t only something that happens between managers and their employees.
 It also happens between colleagues.
 In a work culture that promotes competition in order to drive performance rates, it might not be the manager that is causing another to lose face, but they are promoting an environment that encourages performance based on causing others to lose face.

 If we think about the behaviours that result from this culture, we see employees acting guarded, putting up defenses, due to feelings of insecurity and psychological unsafety.
 There may be certain high-performers who are able to elbow their way to the front of line.
 However, this leads to a culture of disengagement, where individuals’ responses are that of which they are under stressful situations: fight, flight, or freeze.
 And this is definitely not a high-performing culture for all.

 Similar to psychological unsafety, when individuals lose face, they will constantly feel like they need to protect themselves.
 In cultures where you must put others down in order to elevate your own status, you lose the individual, and you lose the team.
 And remember, spilled water is hard to regain.

-If you would like to assess the whether you have a high-performance culture, where teams achieve more goals while having a positive, fulfilling human experience of work please take our free leader survey and we’d be happy to debrief it with you
+If you would like to assess the whether you have a high-performance culture, where teams achieve more goals while having a positive, fulfilling human experience of work please take our free High-Performance Index™ Prediction and we’d be happy to debrief it with you